-Expression: $| roles(OE(U)) \cap OE(CR) | < 1$
+Expression: $|roles(OE(U)) \cap OE(CR)| \le 1$

-OE(CR) means a conflicting role set and the function roles(OE(U)) returns all roles which are assigned to a single user OE(U).
+OE(CR) means a conflicting role set and the function roles(OE(U)) returns all roles that are assigned to a single user OE(U).
 Therefore this statement ensures that a single user cannot have more than one conflicting role from the specific role set OE(CR).
 We can interpret the above expression as saying that if a user has been assigned to one conflicting role, that user cannot be assigned to any other conflicting role.
-We can also specify this property in many different ways using RCL 2000, such as $OE(OE(CR)) \in roles(OE(U)) \Longrightarrow AO(OE(CR)) \cap roles(OE(U)) = \phi$ or $user(OE(OE(CR))) \cap user(AO(OE(CR))) = \phi$ .
+We can also specify this property in many different ways using RCL 2000, such as $OE(OE(CR)) \in roles(OE(U)) \Rightarrow AO(OE(CR)) \cap roles(OE(U)) = \phi$ or $user(OE(OE(CR))) \cap user(AO(OE(CR))) = \phi$.

-A permission-centric formulation of separation of duty is specified as $roles(OE(CP))) \cap roles(AO(OE(CP))) = \phi$ .
-The expression roles(OE(OE(CP))) means all roles which have a conflicting permission from say $cp_i$ , and roles(AO(OE(CP))) stands for all roles which have other conflicting permissions from the same conflicting permission set $cp_i$ .
+A permission-centric formulation of separation of duty is specified as $roles(OE(OE(CP))) \cap roles(AO(OE(CP))) = \phi$.
+The expression roles(OE(OE(CP))) means all roles that have a conflicting permission from, say cp_i , and roles(AO(OE(CP))) stands for all roles that have other conflicting permissions from the same conflicting permission set cp_i .
 This formulation leaves open the particular roles to which conflicting permissions are assigned but requires that they be distinct.
-This is just a sampling of the expressive power of $RCL\ 2000$ to be discussed in section 4.
+This is just a sampling of the expressive power of RCL 2000 discussed in Section 4.

-$RCL\ 2000$ system functions do not include a time or state variable in their structure.
+RCL 2000 system functions do not include a time or state variable in their structure.
 So we assume that each function considers the current time or state.
-For example, the sessions function maps a user $u_i$ to a set of current sessions which are established by user $u_i$ .
-Elimination of time or state from the language simplifies its formal semantics. $RCL\ 2000$ thereby cannot express history or time-based constraints.
+For example, the sessions function maps a user u_i to a set of current sessions that are established by user u_i .
+Elimination of time or state from the language simplifies its formal semantics.
+RCL 2000 thereby cannot express history or time-based constraints.
 It will need to be extended to incorporate time or state for this purpose.